Khogendrarupini/Khogendrarupini/README.md

 ## 👋 About Me

-**Khogendra Rupini** is the founder of [Levoric Learn](https://levoriclearn.com), an open-source educational platform launched in December 2023.
-At just 19 years old, he has dedicated his career to empowering developers worldwide with high-quality tutorials, user-friendly tools, and accessible resources.
+I am **Khogendra Rupini**, the founder of [Levoric Learn](https://levoriclearn.com), an open-source educational platform I launched in December 2023.
+At just 19 years old, I have dedicated my career to empowering developers worldwide with high-quality tutorials, user-friendly tools, and accessible resources.

-A skilled web designer and front-end expert, Khogendra specializes in **HTML**, **CSS**, and **JavaScript**.
-With a strong understanding of backend technologies like **PHP**, **MySQL**, and database management, he takes on the role of lead developer and primary contributor to the platform.
+As a skilled web designer and front-end expert, I specialize in **HTML**, **CSS**, and **JavaScript**.
+With a strong understanding of backend technologies like **PHP**, **MySQL**, and database management, I serve as the lead developer and primary contributor to the platform.

-His mission is to make learning and collaboration accessible to all while fostering a vibrant community of learners and contributors.
-Driven by his passion for education and innovation, Khogendra continues to expand and improve Levoric Learn as a valuable resource for developers across the globe.
+My mission is to make learning and collaboration accessible to all while fostering a vibrant community of learners and contributors.
+Driven by my passion for education and innovation, I continue to expand and improve Levoric Learn as a valuable resource for developers across the globe.

 ### 🌐 Connect with me